beykyle/CGMF/README.md

 CGMF, Cascading Gamma-ray Multiplicity and Fission
 ==================================================

 This is a modified version of CGMF for use in uncertainty quantification.
+The `-o` command line argument supplies a path to a json file containing custom optical model parameters.

 ---
 Authors